vikasannaboina/SRH_POC/README.md

 # SRH_POC
-this is my first POC for an entire end to end process
+This is my first POC for an entire end to end CI/CD devops process